ktv-sky/ktv-sky/README.md

 ## Welcome to my GitHub profile!

-My name is Aleksey and I want to become a cool web-developer :)
+My name is Aleksey, I'm learning Python/Django and want to become a cool web-developer :)

 Feel free to get in touch with me via [email](mailto:helicooper7@gmail.com)